-If you spend much time in Facebook groups for RV owners looking for interior makeover and renovation ideas, you'll soon come across one of the most common complaints about the interiors of most campers and motorhomes:
+If you spend any time in Facebook groups for RV owners looking for interior makeover and renovation ideas, you'll soon come across one of the most common complaints about the interiors of most campers and motorhomes:

 “I have been shopping for a travel trailer and dislike 90% of the upholstery and decorating as it looks the same as it did 35 years ago!
 Anyone else notice this?
 Why don't they give more modern choices?”

 How did this RV interior makeover come about?

 But ironically, a man is the one responsible for the fresh new gray and white interior design of the Keystone Fuzion.
 His name is Jeremiah Dumka, and he oversees the production and design of the Fuzion brand.

 Whenever Jeremiah would attend RV shows and listen to what people were saying as they stepped into brand new Keystone Fuzion toy haulers, he kept hearing the same words over and over again: “It's too dark!”

 Toy haulers were frequently designed with their typical buyer in mind: motorcycle and ATV owners.
 Dark gray or black interiors were accented with orange or red and chrome or diamond plate trim and fixtures to match the branding of the “toys” they were designed to haul.

-More people are buying RV's while they are young instead of waiting until they retire, some of them with the intent of traveling for extended periods of time or even living in them as a primary residence, and many of these buyers look at the back of a toy hauler not just as a garage for hauling off-road vehicles, but as a blank canvas that can become additional living space, an office, or an extra bedroom.
+More people are buying RVs while they are young instead of waiting until they retire.
+Some of them buy with the intent of traveling for extended periods of time or even living in them full time!
+Many of these buyers look at the back of a toy hauler not just as a garage for hauling off-road vehicles, but as a blank canvas that can become additional living space, an office, or an extra bedroom.

 What took them so long?

-Unlike a home remodel or DIY camper renovation, developing a product for mass production takes months of planning, customer research, finding and negotiating with parts suppliers, training the assembly team, and building and testing prototypes in order to ensure it will sell.
+Unlike a single home remodel or DIY camper renovation, RVs are built for the masses.
+Developing a product for mass production takes months of planning, customer research, finding and negotiating with parts suppliers, training the assembly team, and building and testing prototypes in order to ensure it will sell.